niiccoo2/RC-Tank/README.md

 #### 07:00 | 0.5 hours
 Wired up this ESP8266 to flash the new firmware to the hoverboard boards.
 Also got headers ready for the boards.
 Now i just need to solder the headers and flash it, but the pins for flashing are a weird size so the headers don't want to solder.

+#### 17:00 | 1 hour
+Soldered headers to the hoverboard PCB's to flash.
+Now I'm trying to follow the **not very helpful** guide in the repo on how to set up the flasher and all that.
+I have about 20 programs open rn and bearly know what half of them do...

 ## CAD designs
 ### Riser
 #### V3